Powers (American TV series)

-Powers is an American streaming television series developed by Brian Michael Bendis and Charlie Huston for PlayStation Network.
-It is based on the comic book series of the same name by Bendis and Michael Avon Oeming.
+Powers is an American superhero television series developed by Brian Michael Bendis and Charlie Huston for PlayStation Network.
+It is based on the Image/Marvel comic book series of the same name by Bendis and Michael Avon Oeming.
 The show depicts humans who have been granted special abilities, known as "Powers", that remain hidden until adulthood.
-The show centers around the character Christian Walker, who was once a hero that had the ability to fly and was known as Diamond.
+The show centers around the character Christian Walker, who was once a hero who had the ability to fly and was known as Diamond.

-The series was PlayStation Network's first venture into scripted original programming, and premiered on March 10, 2015, with the final episode of the first season being released on April 28, 2015.
+The series was PlayStation Network's first venture into scripted original programming, and it premiered on March 10, 2015, with the final episode of the first season being released on April 28, 2015.
 It was renewed for a second season of 10 episodes, which premiered on May 31, 2016, and was released through July 19, 2016.
 The series was canceled in August of the same year.

 Overview

 In a world where humans and superheroes called "Powers" co-exist, a former Power, Christian Walker, has reinvented himself as a homicide detective after his own powers were taken from him.
 He and his partner Deena Pilgrim work for the Powers Division of the Los Angeles Police Department, investigating crimes involving superhumans, who are at once crimefighting heroes and pop celebrities managed by specialized advertising agencies.